[Minor revision–posted 2/15/19 (replaces 12/19/16 edition)]

 • At the President's and Chancellor's discretion, university and system executive leadership may issue a performance memo in lieu of a performance evaluation.
 This memo may or may not have a numerical rating, but should identify whether or not the employee is meeting expectations.

 d.
-Supervisor and employee signatures are required to enable ePM to properly operate and for employees to acknowledge they received the evaluation and have been given the opportunity to discuss it with their supervisor.
+Supervisor and employee signatures are required to enable ePM to properly operate and for employees to acknowledge they received the position description and performance evaluation and have been given the opportunity to discuss it with their supervisor.
 Refusing to sign the acknowledgement may result in corrective action up to and including termination of employment.

 4. Merit Eligibility